AChetan07/AChetan07/README.md

 ## Hi there 👋

 # 💫 About Me:
 I'm a Computer Science student at AMC Engineering College.
 This GitHub is where I share open-source projects and code from what I’m learning and building.
-Currently exploring web development and diving into React.<br><br>For any queries related to my projects, feel free to reach out at:<br>achetan736@gmail.com
+Currently exploring web development and diving into React meanwhile working on dsa as well.<br><br>For any queries related to my projects, feel free to reach out at:<br>achetan736@gmail.com

 ## 🌐 Socials: